-8.1.1 The following performance indicator is utilised: -

-(i) Over 97% of food premises within the Borough are broadly compliant with food safety legislation (those with a score of no more than 10 within the categories of food hygiene, structure and food safety management) with food safety legislation.
-The percentage of food premises now broadly compliant is above 97% (the set target) which is 10% greater than it was within the Borough four years ago.
-This is reported on a monthly basis and as a cumulative figure.
+- 8.1.1 The following performance indicator is utilised: - - (i) Over 99% of food premises within the Borough are broadly compliant with food safety legislation (those with a score of no more than 10 within the categories of food hygiene, structure and food safety management) with food safety legislation.
+This is above 97% (the set target) - which is 11% greater than it was within the Borough five years ago, and 2% greater than a year ago.
+This is reported on a monthly and quarterly basis and also as a cumulative figure.
+This shows continual improvement in all measured areas.